-The MDDB model (whose schema in standard E/R notation is shown in Error!
-Reference source not found.) describes the applications and their deployment adopting principles from specifications such as CloudML, PIM4Cloud, and TOSCA and extending them for the unique needs of PaaSage.
+The MDDB model describes the applications and their deployment adopting principles from specifications such as CloudML, PIM4Cloud, and TOSCA and extending them for the unique needs of PaaSage.
 In more detail, the meta-model is meant to capture

 - The description of an application;

 - Application requirements and goals;

-- Runtime aspects of its execution histories such as monitoring information at different levels, invocations of rules and policies, and quality of service assessments.
+- Runtime aspects of its execution histories such as monitoring information at different levels, invocations of rules and policies, and quality of service assessments;

 - Rules and policies;

-- Provisioned resources;
+- · Provisioned resources;

-- Cloud provider characteristics;
+- · Cloud provider characteristics;

 - Users, roles, and organizations.

-- •